-In May 2013, the IFRC entered into an agreement with The World Bank Group to undertake community based risk management in Nepal.
-Under the terms of the agreement, the IFRC is due to receive funding amounting to USD 600k (equivalent to CHF 535k at 31 December 2013 exchange rate) in a series of tranches.
-All tranches subsequent to the initial payment at contract signature, are conditional upon receipt and acceptance of reports by The World Bank Group.
-The amount outstanding and conditional on performance at the end of 2016 was USD 90k (equivalent to CHF 93k at 31 December 2016 exchange rate) (2015: CHF 208k).
-Accordingly, this amount is considered a contingent asset and has not been recognised as a receivable or as income in these consolidated financial statements.
+In November 2017, the IFRC entered into a memorandum of understanding with the British Government to invest in the humanitarian capabilities of the Red Cross and Red Crescent Movement.
+Under the terms of the agreement, the IFRC is due to receive funding amounting to GBP 36,000k (equivalent to CHF 47,426k at 31 December 2017 exchange rate) as a contribution towards its regular resources.
+At the end of 2017, CHF 11,857k was identified as being conditional upon performance.
+Accordingly, this amount is considered a contingent asset and has not been recognised as a receivable or income in these consolidated financial statements.

-In January 2013, the IFRC entered into a five year partnership agreement with Zurich Insurance Company Ltd and Z Zurich Foundation.
-Under the terms of the signed Memorandum of Understanding between the parties, the IFRC is due to receive grant funding amounting to CHF 21,000k over a five year period.
-During 2015, the total amount of grant funding was reduced to CHF 14,850k.
-At the end of 2016, CHF 3,350k was identified as being conditional upon progress against shared objectives and the availability of suitable community projects (2015: CHF 6,600k).
-Accordingly, this amount is considered a contingent asset and has not been recognised as a receivable or as income in these consolidated financial statements.
+In May 2017, the IFRC signed a pledge with the ICRC to support the emergency plan of action for Nigeria Complex emergency appeal.
+Under the terms of the agreement, the IFRC is due to receive funding amounting to CHF 4,175k.
+At the end of 2017, CHF 922k was identified as being conditional upon performance.
+Accordingly, this amount is considered a contingent asset and has not been recognised as a receivable or income in these consolidated financial statements.